qoobaa/18650/README.md

-# Cell Holder with an Integrated Spring
+# Cell Holder with a Spring

 This project aims to provide a reliable cylindrical cell holder with an integrated spring for creating battery modules.